The types of appointments we offer are:

 - Dr Abdel-Salam is available Tuesday, Wednesday & Friday

-We also have a number of trainees available.
+We also have a number of junior doctors available for consultation.

 Please ask the receptionist for individual surgery times as these can vary.